 1. DAIRY PRODUCTS

 As you may know, calcium builds strong bones, including teeth.
-When you consume dairy products like milk, yogurt, and cheese, you not only get a healthy dose of protein, but you also strengthen your tooth enamel, which protects against decay.
+When you consume dairy products like milk, yogurt, and cheese, you do not only get a healthy dose of protein, but you also strengthen your tooth enamel, which protects against decay.
 Cheese is particularly beneficial because it also helps to reduce acidity and balance the pH in your mouth.

 2. LEAFY GREENS